-1. The supervisor who acknowledged / assigned to the pursuit shall review the ICR and HCPD-202 and forward the HCPD-202 through the chain-of-command to the appropriate section Commanding Officer for review and subsequent forwarding to the Commander, Quality Assurance.
+1. The supervisor who acknowledged or was assigned to the pursuit shall review the ICR and all related HCPD-202s and forward them through the chain-of-command to the appropriate section Commanding Officer for review and subsequent forwarding to the Commander, Quality Assurance.
 The Commander, Quality Assurance will forward the HCPD-202 to the Commanding Officer, Professional Standards.

 2. Any other primary officer shall complete an HCPD-202.

 D. In addition to the documentation listed above, the following shall be completed and submitted if any forcible stopping is utilized:

 1. Tire Deflation